 Bishop Daniel Arichea

-Bishop Daniel C. Arichea, Jr., is a retired Bishop of The United Methodist Church
+Bishop Daniel C. Arichea, Jr., was a retired Bishop of The United Methodist Church.
+He passed on June 1, 2021.

 He served churches in Bataan and Manila before joining the faculty of Union Theological Seminary, teaching New Testament.
 He later joined the United Bible Societies as a translation consultant, and served in that capacity in the Philippines, Thailand and Vietnam, and Indonesia and Malaysia.
 In 1987 he moved to Hong Kong, SAR, P.R. of China to assume the office of Regional Transition Coordinator for the Asia-Pacific Region, a position which he held until his election to the Episcopacy (in absentia) in November 1994.